Miloš Zeman: Presidency (2013–2023)

 On 26 March 2017, during a radio interview, Zeman stated that someone had placed child pornography onto a computer in the official residence.
 Zeman claimed that he had called "IT guys", who had found out that the hackers were from Alabama in the United States.
 Later, Zeman's spokesman added that "the President, like every night, googled his own name on the internet and one of the pages contained child pornography".
 According to police, there was no evidence of a hacking attack on Zeman's computer.

 Zeman decided to run for a second term and stood in the presidential elections in 2018.
 Observers compared the election to other elections such as the 2016 United States and 2017 French presidential elections, which saw a liberal internationalist and a right-wing populist running against each other.
 Zeman won the election with 51.37% in the second round.

 On 25 July 2019, the Senate, for the first time in the history of the Czech Republic, approved and delivered to the Chamber of Deputies articles of impeachment against President Zeman, related to eight instances where he had allegedly acted in breach of the constitution, including naming and dismissing cabinet ministers, interference in court cases, and acting against the foreign interests of the Czech government.
 The Chamber of Deputies rejected indicting Zeman on 26 September 2019 with only 58 MPs voting for indictment out of 120 votes needed.

 On 10 October 2021, the day after the 2021 Czech legislative election, Zeman was hospitalized, throwing the timeline for the start of government formation talks into doubt.
 After eight days with almost no details about Zeman's health condition from his spokesperson Jiří Ovčáček nor the head of the president's office Vratislav Mynář, Senate President Miloš Vystrčil said at a press conference that he had received an update from the Central Military Hospital (UVN) and the President's chief physician Miroslav Zavoral that Zeman was "currently unable to perform any work duties due to health reasons".
 On 25 November Zeman was discharged from the hospital after his condition improved.
 The hospital said it would have preferred Zeman to remain hospitalized, but accepted his decision.
 However, on the same day, he tested positive for COVID-19 and thus returned to the hospital for two more days.

-On 19 October 2022, Zeman announced he would retire at the end of his second term, in March of 2023.
+On 19 October 2022, Zeman announced he would retire from politics at the end of his second term, in March 2023.

+Post-presidency

+On 19 April 2023, Zeman opened a new office on Jaselská street in Prague 6, rented from the Prague Archbishopric.
+He said he expects to welcome visitors once a week.

+Speaking as a guest at the Freedom and Direct Democracy leadership election in April 2024, Zeman stated his wish for the next Czech governing coalition to be composed of ANO 2011 and Freedom and Direct Democracy.

+On 19 September 2025, Zeman stated in an interview with Radio Prostor that he would vote for Stačilo! in the upcoming 2025 Czech parliamentary election.